-The following information was omitted from Sybase IQ Installation and Configuration Guide Chapter 3, "Migrating Data from Previous Versions," and from the Sybase IQ Release Bulletin.
+The following information was omitted from Sybase IQ Installation and Configuration Guide Chapter 3, "Migrating Data from Previous Versions."

 This section documents a procedure for moving data from a database in bigendian format to a database in little-endian format.
 This procedure moves table definitions but does not include migration of database objects, such as stored procedures or events, which you must recreate.